 The following workflow captures the modification of one or more PCR values as it happens on the edge node.
 After the initial attestation of the onboarded edge node is successful, whenever there is a change in any software layers, for example, an EVE-OS version update, the re-attestation process is performed automatically.
 The flow of the attestation, in this case, is represented in the following diagram.

 The user has to upload the new template, against which the validation of the PCR values happens.
-ZedControl releases the key to unseal the edge node's encrypted disc only when the match is successful.
-Edge node stores the key in TPM thereafter.
+ZEDEDA releases the key to unseal the edge node's encrypted disc only when the match is successful.
+The Edge Node stores the key in TPM thereafter.

 5. Attestation Scenarios